carvel-dev/carvel/content/ytt/docs/latest/security.md

 ## Vulnerability Disclosure

-If you believe you have found a security issue in `ytt`, please responsibly disclose by contacting us at `dkalinin@pivotal.io`.
+If you believe you have found a security issue in `ytt`, please privately and responsibly disclose it by following the directions in our [security policy](/shared/docs/latest/security-policy).

 ## Attack Vectors